zeld/psa-update/README.md

 ## Requirements

-For the transfer of updates to the car, a USB device is required:
+For the transfer of updates to the car, a USB flash drive is required:

 - Recommended size is **32 GB**.
 Although most updates are smaller than 16 GB, some navigations maps can be larger than 16 GB.
-- It must be formatted as **FAT32**.
+- It must be formatted as **FAT32** and **empty**.

-> Note: When using Windows, if the USB device is larger than 32 GB, it is not possible to format it using FAT32.
+> Note: When using Windows, if the USB flash drive is larger than 32 GB, it is not possible to format it using FAT32.
 Alternatives are:
 >
 > - Create a 32 GB partition and format if as FAT32 and leave the rest unformatted.
-> - Use a third-party tool to format the USB device using FAT32.
+> - Use a third-party tool to format the USB flash drive using FAT32.
 The official vendor application presumably uses [fat32format from Ridgecrop Consultants Ltd](http://ridgecrop.co.uk/index.htm?guiformat.htm) to achieve this.

 On Linux, OpenSSL is required.
 On Windows and MacOS, nothing is required, the operating system TLS framework is used.